richardjharris/yomikun-database/notes/future_ideas.md

 Could tag individual parts of the name with xx-romaji if we had dictionary data for some but not all? e.g. xx-romaji-sei, xx-romaji-mei

+## Other dictionaries

+These are less important as wikipedia_ja accounts for 90% of all name records among the wiki/dictionary sources.

+### Use the Researchmap code in all importers

+Wikidata etc. should use the same researchmap code that already handles clever stuff.

+ namedata, err = intuit_name_data(kana, kanji, romaji)

+{"kaki": "奥田 教介", "yomi": "おくだ きょすけ", "authenticity": "real", "lifetime": {"birth_year": 1994, "death_year": null}, "source": "wikidata:http://www.wikidata.org/entity/Q106392717", "tags": ["xx-romaji", "masc", "person"]}

+^ this for example.

+### Related: make romaji_to_hiragana_fullname swap names for you

+This would simplify logic in both researchmap and wikidata_nokana.

+### koujien

+Fails to split in some places, could be fixed by using RomajiDB

 ## wikidata: de-dupe variant records